When the Going Gets Tough, the Tough Get Sewing

 I was telling Mr. Magpie about this earlier, trying to explain my stress-induced sewing frenzy, and I said, "You know, 'When the going gets tough, the tough get sewing!'" and I instantly knew I had to turn that into a little graphic I could share with you.

-And this modern-y rainbow one:
+And this modern-y rainbow one (which you can get here):

 I hope you like them!
 If anybody wants one big enough to print out, I'll make some printable sizes, too and post those.
 Just let me know.